-The purpose of this article is to provide uniformity in the size and treatment of signs within the Town of Bradford.
-The Town recognizes the need to provide opportunities for businesses in Bradford to advertise and be identified, while protecting public safety and welfare, and the rural character of the Town.
+The purpose of this article is to provide guidance in the process and sign use within the Town of Bradford.
+The Town recognizes the need to provide opportunities for businesses in Bradford to advertise, communicate and to be uniquely identified.
+With this in mind the Town of Bradford sign regulation is intended to provide public safety and welfare while ensuring the rural character of the town is maintained.